sdcote/cloudsql/Readme.md

 The script will allow you to enter an external network name and CIDR allowed to access the database.
 Populate the `network_name` and `network_cidr` variables.

+# Terraform Variables

+Here is a sample `*tfvars` file for setting up a simple database:

+    instance_name = "webdb"
+    region = "us-central1"
+    network_name = "Office Network"
+    network_cidr = "236.25.0.0/16"

+The above creates a MySQL 5.7 (default) instance with the name of "webdb" i the US Central region.
+The "Office Networl" with the given CIDR will be able to access the database instance with the user name of "default" and a randomly generated password output when the script completes.